Experiential Learning

 During these experiences, students focus on team building, leadership skills, executive function, and their social-emotional well-being.
 Whether visiting a historical landmark, attending a performance or exhibition, or exploring the great outdoors, students strengthen relationships with one another and enjoy a sense of wonder and discovery.

-Day Trips and Retreats
+Day Trips

-Lower, Middle, and Upper School students go on daylong field trips and retreats throughout the school year.
+Lower, Middle, and Upper School students go on daylong field trips throughout the school year.
 Through age-appropriate, interactive activities, students take advantage of all there is to learn about themselves and the diverse communities across Greater Los Angeles.

 An Upper Schooler in the Advanced Studio class takes part in a mini-monoprint workshop at Josephine Press, a fine-art printmaking facility in Santa Monica.